-The 2017 Annual Security Report is compiled and presented in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act of 1998.
+The 2018 Annual Security Report is compiled and presented in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act of 1998.
 The purpose of this report is to promote campus safety by providing important information on campus safety and security policies, emergency procedures, crime prevention efforts, victims' rights and services, and procedures to follow when reporting crimes.
-This report also contains updated crime statistics for the years of 2014, 2015, and 2016.
+This report contains crime statistics for the calendar years of 2015, 2016, and 2017.

 The Southwestern College Police Department is committed to providing a secure campus environment.
 The safety of our students, faculty, and staff is our primary concern.
+Southwestern

-Although Southwestern College is a safe institution, crime does occur from time to time and it is incumbent upon all of us to be aware of potential vulnerabilities and to report criminal activity promptly.
+College is a safe institution, but crime does occur from time to time.
+It is imperative the College Police Department works in collaboration with other departments of the college, students, faculty, and staff members to identify potential vulnerabilities, risks and to report criminal and suspicious activity promptly.

-The Department works closely with the campus communities to enhance its effectiveness and to respond to the communities' needs through shared values and community-oriented policing efforts.
-Only through collaborate efforts and awareness can safety be enhanced.
-I hope you find this information helpful and it furthers our shared goals of promoting a secure campus environment.
+The Police Department works closely with the campus communities to enhance its overall effectiveness and to respond to the communities' needs through shared values and community-oriented policing efforts.
+Only by working together through common purpose can the safety and security of our campuses be enhanced.

+I hope you find this information useful.